NickKelly1/blog-js-inheritance-the-dark-arts/readme.md

 ## Pre ES2015 classes by example

-We'll code a simple inheritance example of 2 classes: a superclass `Animal` and subclass `Cat` using the relations described above.
+We'll code a simple inheritance example of 2 classes: a superclass `Animal` and subclass `Dog` using the relations described above.
 Each inheritance layer has 3 associated objects: the constructor function, prototype object and instance object.

 Our domain is: